The Harley tour birthday celebrations testimonial:

 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as Anzacs) who served in World War I.

-However, time was nearly up so Jungle and Phil dropped our passengers back at the QVB.
-Elise and Peter thought the birthday present Harley tour was fantastic, a great way to see parts of the city only the locals know about.
+However, time was nearly up so our riders dropped our passengers back at their hotel, a great way to see parts of the city only the locals know about.
+The disabled passenger trike tour was such a fun experience.
+The passengers could relax and just enjoy the feeling of freedom.

 https://www.trolltours.com.au/product/three-bridges-trike-tour/